|

 Refreshingly, time travel is not achieved through speed and

-high-gravitational sling-shot maneuvres.
+high-gravitational sling-shot manoeuvres.
 Instead, we have a mysterious

 portal developed by a lost civilization.
 Its properties and true